andrewBatutin/andrewBatutin.github.io/_drafts/prob_est.md

 The idea is simple - in order to estimate a project you break it on the work item and then estimate each item with 3 figures:

-- b = the best-case estimate (95% chance of missing)
+- __b__ = the best-case estimate (95% chance of missing)
-- n = the nominal estimate (50% chance of missing)
+- __n__ = the nominal estimate (50% chance of missing)
-- w = the worst-case estimate (5% chance of missing)
+- __w__ = the worst-case estimate (5% chance of missing)

 Think about best-case estimate as if Odin himself came down to the desk and forced the project with all his might and wisdom through.
 The best-case estimate is the smallest possible amount of time required to do the job within best possible circumstances.
-The item will take longer to implement with 95% chance.
+Most probably the item will take longer to implement then expected.
+You can think about it as your [Big-Omega](https://www.khanacademy.org/computing/computer-science/algorithms/asymptotic-notation/a/big-big-omega-notation) value.

 The nominal estimate is the most realistic one.
 Pay attention to this figure.
 It has the most weight in upcoming calculations.
 This estimate should be medium-optimistic value achievable under you normal working conditions.
 You have 50% chance of missing this estimate.
+You can think about it as your [Big-Theta](https://www.khanacademy.org/computing/computer-science/algorithms/asymptotic-notation/a/big-big-theta-notation) value.

 The worst-case estimate is the one you should give for the case when everything goes wrong.
 Your laptop is attacked by a giant worm.
 Your design guy turns out to be a drug-addicted monkey.
 You've been called up to an army day before release.
 This is the worst possible figure you can give to the work item.
 And there is 5% chance that the item will take longer to implement than you've estimated.
+You can think about it as your [Big-O](https://www.khanacademy.org/computing/computer-science/algorithms/asymptotic-notation/a/big-o-notation) value.

-Formally ```b < n < w``` should always be true.
+Formally __b < n < w__ should always be true.
 You can't have worst case estimate smaller than the nominal one.
 Sorry.

 Let's take a look at the simple example to demonstrate the concept in action.

-#### Sample project requirements:
+## Sample project requirements:

 ```
-The web-service should allow the user to log in to an existing account.
+The web-service should allow a user to log in to an existing account.

 Buy the product from the predefined list of commodities.

 And review its purchase history.
 ```

 Let us assume we have extracted 3 work items from this description.